 Wunder-Mold’s quality and attention to detail are at the heart of our mission.
 As a custom plastic injection molding company that has been in the business for over 24 years, we constantly seek ways to further advance the scope, quality, and cost-efficiency of our injection mold manufacturing.

-Our customers benefit from our quality of material and workmanship, as well as excellent technical and production assistance.
-Using state-of-the-art technology, and our experience and expertise, we provide comprehensive injection molding services ranging from assistance in design, development, prototyping, and manufacturing to match your specifications.
+Our customers in California and worldwide benefit from our quality of material and workmanship, as well as excellent technical and production assistance.
+Using state-of-the-art technology and our experience and expertise, we provide comprehensive injection molding services ranging from assistance in design, development, prototyping, and manufacturing to match your specifications.
 Have the leader among injection mold manufacturing companies on your side.

 A team that delivers timely service & consistent quality

 Capable project management from design to final part.
-One-stop service for all of our clients’ plastic molding needs.
+One-stop service for all of our clients’ plastic injection molding.

-Decades of custom plastic injection molding engineering and processing experience.
+Decades of custom plastic injection molding engineering and processing experience ensure predictable outcomes.